-Lemon Rosemary Chicken isn’t a traditional Italian Dish, but baking the fowl with these typical Mediterranean flavorings makes it very Italian in spirit…
+Lemon Rosemary Chicken isn’t a traditional Italian Dish, but the typical Mediterranean flavorings used makes it very Italian in spirit.

 - 3 lbs.
 Chicken pieces